-Feedback for the project proposal and final report can be expected two (2) weeks after the due date.
+Students are expected to submit a draft final report to the supervisors at the end of week 12 and seek feedback before submitting the final report.
+Feedback for the final report can be expected two (2) weeks after the due date.